Approximation in $AC(\sigma)$: functions are absolutely continuous

-Now as $g$ is planar, $\grad g = (g_{x_1},g_{x_2})$ is constant.
-So, using the Mean Value Theorem on $g$ along the sides of $A$ parallel to the coordinate axes, and the fact that $f=g$ on the vertices of $A$, one sees that there exist $\vecxi$ and $\veceta$ on the boundary of $A$ such that
+The planarity of $g$ implies that $\nabla g$ is constant.
+Using the fact that $f=g$ on the vertices of $A$, applying Rolle's Theorem to $d$ along the sides of $A$ parallel to the coordinate axes yields $\boldsymbol\xi$ and $\boldsymbol\eta$ on the boundary of $A$ such that